jayflo/vim-skip/README.markdown

 Outro
 =====

+A special thanks to the nice people at #vim for answering my stupid questions.
+Especially accolade, Raimondi and sakkemo!

 Constructive feedback would be great!
 This is my first vim script and I am a newbie to both vim and programming in general.
 It is my intent for this plugin to provide a new way of thinking about motions, not necessarly to showcase my